 Every time it is melted a slight bid is lost.

 2. I will melt your powder and pour a single bar from it, any additional bars you want

-me to pour will add a $2.50 charge per item.
+me to pour will add a $2.50 charge per bar.

-3. In shot form, please not if you choose shot, it will be small globs, and globules,
+3. In shot form, please note if you choose shot, it will be small globs, and globules,

 not the pretty round shot you see from jewelry suppliers & large refinery’s, as I just do what’s